 There are many reasons why you would want to teach your older dog some tricks, such as adopting a senior dog, preparing for travel, introducing new exercises and activities into your daily routine, helping them lose weight, or simply refreshing old tricks and forms of obedience.

-Here are 5 tips to teach an old dog tricks:
+Here are 5 tips for teaching an old dog tricks:

 If your dog has a hard time paying attention while learning new tricks, make sure they get some exercise in before you start your training.
 Taking them on a nice walk or even a fun game of fetch will help release some of your dog’s energy.
 This will ensure that your dog is more relaxed and focused when you start your training session.